Fort Monmouth: Final years as an Army post

 Most of the personnel located on the post were civilians employed by DoD, or employees of companies under contract with the DoD.

 Fort Monmouth was also noted for its SunEagles Golf Course, one of the most prominent DoD golf courses in the nation.
 It is now open to the public.

 School-aged children residing on post in grades 9 through 12 attended Monmouth Regional High School in Tinton Falls, part of the Monmouth Regional High School District.

 Closure by BRAC

-Fort Monmouth was recommended for closure by the Pentagon in May 2005.
-BRAC voted in August 2005 to close the post; its decision was upheld by President George Bush and Congress.
+Fort Monmouth was recommended for closure by The Pentagon in May 2005.
+Base Realignment and Closure voted in August 2005 to close the post; its decision was upheld by President George Bush and Congress.
 An appeal headed by U.S. Representatives Frank Pallone and Rush D. Holt, Jr. to remove the post from the list was made to the BRAC commission, but was rejected.